 Finally

-Consider following up with a prospective employer via email or phone call about 1 week after interviewing.
-This step can be especially advantageous in cases where an interviewer did not state when they expect to contact you in the future.
-Emailing or calling can help refresh their memory of your qualifications while also showing them your continued interest in the position.
-Be sure to keep the contact simple and focused and include any questions you may have about the job.
-If you are having trouble formulating an email, consider scanning the internet for post-interview email templates you can use.
+Consider following up with your prospective employer via email or phone about one week after your interview.
+This step is especially beneficial if the interviewer did not specify when you might hear back from them.
+A follow-up email or call not only refreshes their memory of your qualifications but also shows your continued interest in the physician position.
+Keep your communication concise and focused, and include any pertinent questions you may have about the role.
+If you need help crafting the perfect follow-up email, there are many physician job search resources available online with templates you can use.

 This Feels Like An Eternity...

-So, you interviewed and it feels like a year has passed (it's actually been only 2 weeks) What now?
-Give it some time and consider how long it has been since the interview.
-Remember that there are often a lot of applicants and layers of bureaucracy that must be given consideration with each position and this can take time.
-If a few weeks have passed and you sent a thank you card and a follow up email with no reply it may be the time to move on.
-There is a fine line between admirable persistence and notable annoyance in regards to following up.
+So, you’ve interviewed, and it feels like a year has passed (though it’s only been two weeks).
+What now?
+It’s important to remain patient and consider how long it has actually been since the interview.
+The physician recruitment process often involves multiple applicants and complex decision-making layers, which can take time.
+If a few weeks have passed and you’ve sent a thank-you card and a follow-up email with no response, it may be time to move on.
+Remember, there’s a fine line between showing admirable persistence and becoming a notable annoyance.